cliffordlau/cas-data-vis-wp/03_how_to_choose.md

    ![Boxplot](Choosing%20Pics/boxplot_iris.png)

-          Vertical box & whisker plots display a large amount of distribution data in a single graphic: the highest and lowest values, the spread of values from highest to lowest, the median, and the 25th and 75th percentiles.
+Box & whisker plots display a large amount of distribution data in a single graphic: the highest and lowest values, the spread of values from highest to lowest, the median, and the 25th and 75th percentiles.
 Use box & whisker plots with care as percentiles are not readily understood by all audiences; consider simplifying to only show what is neededa high, median, and low box plot without whiskers

    ![Violin](Choosing%20Pics/violin_iris.png)

 Violin plots provide a truer shape of the distribution than a boxplot.

    ### Maps
    ![US Map](Choosing%20Pics/USMap.PNG)
 Maps are valuable for displaying geospatial information.
 One can use intensities of color of a state or region on a map to reveal the data.